Naoki Tanaka (politician)

 Naoki Tanaka (田中 直紀, Tanaka Naoki) is a former Japanese politician of the Democratic Party of Japan, who served as a member of the House of Councillors in the Diet (national legislature), from Niigata Prefectural electorate.
 He is a native of Kanazawa, Ishikawa and a graduate of Keio University.

 When he married Makiko Tanaka he changed his family name to hers.
-He was elected to the House of Representatives for the first time in 1983.
+In 1983, he entered the House of Representatives as a Liberal Democratic Party candidate, beginning his political career.
 After losing his seat in 1996, he was elected to the House of Councillors for the first time in 1998.